Cebeerre/SecuritasDirectAPI/README.md

 * [WIP Homebridge integration](https://github.com/ptz0n/node-verisure/pull/41)
 * [Jeedom Plugin](https://github.com/Xav-74/verisure)

-Verisure does not really use a REST API, it's more a web application that expects variables in a url encoded format, and returns XML documents.
+Securitas Direct does not really use a REST API, it's more a web application that expects variables in a url encoded format, and returns XML documents.

 You should maintain a session using a hash, control (some) queries using IDs, and control the execution in the server querying the log on the endpoint periodically for some calls.